Automattic/wp-calypso/client/components/like-button/README.md

 #### Props

-* `likeCount`: a string
+* `likeCount`: the number of likes.
-* `showCount`: (default: false) a boolean that replaces default "Like" label with the likeCount.
-By default, the likeCount is not displayed.
+* `showZeroCount`: (default: false) show the number of likes even if it's zero.
-* `liked`: (default: false ) a boolean indicating if the current user has liked whatever is being liked
+* `liked`: (default: false ) a boolean indicating if the current user has liked whatever is being liked.
-* `tagName`: (default: 'li' ) string, the tag to use for the button.
+* `tagName`: (default: 'li' ) string.
+The container tag to use for the button.
 * `onLikeToggle`: a callback that is invoked when the like button toggles.
 It is called with the new state.
+* `isMini`: show a smaller version of the button.
+Used on comment likes.